lucas42/lucos_monitoring/README.md

 * docker
 * docker-compose

+## Environment Variables

+* SEND_ADDRESS - the email address notifications will come from
+* SEND_PASSWORD - the password for the above email address
+* SMTP_RELAY - the SMTP Relay used to log into the above email address
+* TO_ADDRESS - The email address to send notifications to

 ## Running
 `nice -19 docker-compose up -d --no-build`

 ## Building
-The build is configured to run in Dockerhub when a commit is pushed to the master branch in github.
+The build is configured to run on CircleCI when a commit is pushed to the master branch in github.